 Attorney for Cyber Crimes in Tampa, FL

 If you are accused of any type of computer or cyber crime listed in Section 815.06(2), F.S., then contact an experienced criminal defense attorney for computer crimes at Sammis Law Firm.
-Contact us to find out more about the charges pending against you, the penalties that come with a conviction, and the best ways to fight the charges for an outright dismissal.

 We also represent companies and business owners after a cyberattack by a former employee or criminal organization.
 We are familiar with the way cybercrimes are investigated throughout Florida.